BARRINGTON FENCING CLUB

 If a child aged 9 or 10 truly is interested in fencing, and if one or both of his/her parents are willing to participate in the fencing lessons with their child in each session that their child participates, such child may be admitted as a participant.
 Parents of such younger fencers will be expected to help keep their children focused on fencing during the fencing session.
 It should be noted that parent-child participation has several benefits: (1) Fencing is a great fitness activity for old and young alike (good for flexibility, aerobic conditioning, stamina, etc.); (2) having more than one fencer in the family allows family members to practice with each other; (3) parents aren’t sitting around watching their kids during a fencing session.
 Parents who participate will need their own equipment.

 Currently, our most senior fencer (and one of our best) is 85 years young!

 What About Equipment?
 Members are expected to provide their own equipment – however, a very limited number of sets are available for new fencers to try out the sport.
 A complete starter set (foil) of equipment can be purchased for approximately $118 (club prices).
 Alternatively, the same starter set is part of the Novice Fencer's Package - which includes beginner lessons and BFC membership for the remainder of the calendar year.

 How Much Does it Cost?
-Annual membership dues for 2013 are $60/Individual or $115/Family for a calendar year (January through December).
+Annual membership dues for 2015 are $60/6 months/individual.
 No floor fees.